4Maksio/ReversePolishNotation-ASM-/README.md

 * Input proofing - prints an error in cases:
    * A character other than a number, space, brackets, or operator;
    * Incorrect notation of the action - forgotten brackets, two operators next to each other.
-* Overflow detection - if the result is outside the 16-bit range, an error merrage is printed.
+* Overflow detection - if the result is outside the 16-bit range, an error message is printed.
 * No support for negative numbers - you can enter a negative number only in the way _(0-x)_

 ---